Free Independence and Unitary Design from Random Matrix Product Unitaries: Random Matrix Product Unitaries

 Here, independent Haar sampling of both $\{U_i\}_{i=1}^n$ and $\{V_i \}_{i=1}^{n-1}$ generates the corresponding RMPU ensemble.
 Compared to the asymmetric staircase in Fig.~\ref{fig:rmpu}, this symmetric variant therefore requires approximately twice as many gates to achieve the Haar-limit value $\OTOC^{(k)}_{\mathrm{FP}}$ (Eq.~\eqref{eq:loOTOC}) to the same precision $\mathcal{O}(\chi^{-2})$, while ensuring that Eq.~\eqref{eq:loOTOC} holds symmetrically for $A$ and $B$ acting on $N$-separated sites.
 Note that while the $\chi$ in this geometry corresponds to the size of the bonds within the two-dimensional tensor network of Eq.~\eqref{eq:two-floor}, unlike Eq.~\eqref{eq:mpo} it no longer corresponds to the bond dimension of the corresponding MPO.

-\subsubsection{Traceless observables: $\tr[A]=\tr[B]=0$}
+\subsubsection{Traceless Observables}

-For traceless operators, the leading order of asymptotic Haar averaged OTOC in Eq.~\eqref{eq:loOTOC} is zero, and so the result is instead suppressed to $\mathcal{O}(D^{-2})$.
-This suppression arises because the non-crossing partition chain condition from Eq.~\eqref{eq:geodesic} ensures that either $\pi$ or $\sigma^{-1}\gamma$ must contain a cycle of length one~\cite{nica2006lectures}, leading to
+For traceless operators, $\tr[A]=\tr[B]=0$, the leading order of the Haar averaged OTOC in Eq.~\eqref{eq:loOTOC} vanishes, and so the final result is instead exponentially suppressed, i.e.

+This follows from the fact that every term in the sum in $\OTOC^{(k)}_{\mathrm{FP}}$ is proportional to either $\tr[A]$ or $\tr[B]$, hence it vanishes.
+Specifically, the non-crossing partition chain condition from Eq.~\eqref{eq:geodesic} ensures that either $\pi$ or $\sigma^{-1}\gamma$ must contain a cycle of length one, also known as singleton~\cite{nica2006lectures}, leading to

-for $X \in \{A, B\}$.
-This follows from a property of non-crossing partitions: recall that $\sigma^*= \sigma^{-1}\gamma$ is the Kreweras complement of $\sigma$.
+This follows from a property of the non-crossing partitions lattice \footnote{Recall that $\sigma^*= \sigma^{-1}\gamma$ is the Kreweras complement of $\sigma$.
 We note that for $\sigma\in NC(k)$ with $k>2$, either $\sigma^*$ or $\sigma$ must contain at least one singleton (i.e., a unit-length cycle).
-This can be proven directly from the identity~\cite{nica2006lectures}
+Eq.~\eqref{eq:singleton} can be proven directly from the identity~\cite{nica2006lectures}